 A weeklong summer camp for animal-loving kids!
 Campers will experience a behind-the-scenes look at shelter life through fun, hands-on activities.
-Registration begins in early 2016 »
+Learn more about Camp Kindness »

 Nurture your child’s curiosity about animals and their impact on our community.
-Our Humane Hands Club is open to youth ages 11 to 15 interested in the journey animals take through our shelter.
-For more information, click here »
+Our Humane Hands Club is open to youth ages 13 to 16 interested in the journey animals take through our shelter.
+Learn more »

 During our 90-minute education workshop, Scouts will learn about responsible pet ownership, dog/cat bite safety and pet overpopulation, among other topics.
 Each Scout will leave with his or her Bone Badge for Pet Care and Responsible Pet Ownership.
 Click here to learn more »

 Civic groups, organizations or clubs can see how we care for and house the thousands of animals that come into our shelter.
-We’ll take you behind the scenes and show you the process an animal goes through as it makes its way from the stray kennels to a new home.
+We’ll take you behind the scenes (virtually) and show you the process an animal goes through as it makes its way from the stray kennels to a new home.
 Go behind the scenes to the surgical suite, tag along as we feed animals, and learn why we work so hard to get the animals out to good homes.
+We ask $3 per person which stays right here to help homeless pets.
 To schedule a group tour please call 402-444-7800, ext.
-2260.
+2214.

 To enhance the classroom lessons, the Nebraska Humane Society offers classes participating in our Humane Education Program behind the scenes tours of the Lied Humane Center.
 From the kennels to the operating room, get an up-close look at how the shelter operates and experience the compassion we offer all animals in our care!
+We ask $3 per person which stays right here to help homeless pets.
 To schedule a school tour please call 402-444-7800, ext.
 2214.

 Our Humane Education program offers comprehensive curriculum to educate youngsters and the community on the joys and responsibilities that come with owning a pet.
 In addition to presentations and school visits by our humane educators, we offer age-specific, downloadable lesson plans, so teachers can fully explore the material in a classroom setting.